zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * **Research Topics**: I have multiple research topics on cutting-edge machine learning for EDA techniques.
 Detailed instructions will be provided when starting your research.

-* **HKFPS**: Learn more about Hong Kong PhD Fellowship Scheme if you have very a good grade from top universities.
+* **HKFPS**: Learn more about Hong Kong PhD Fellowship Scheme if you have a strong resume (university, grade, publication).

-**If you are a HKUST undergraduate student and want to learn more about research assistant or Ph.D. positions, feel free to contact me.** A good grade is a big plus.
+**If you are a HKUST undergraduate EE/CS/math student and want to learn more about research assistant or Ph.D. positions, feel free to contact me.** A good grade is a big plus.

 Post-Doc Recruitment
 ======